VielNetworks/Pic-Garbage-Collector/README.md

 }
 ```

-The second thing you need to do is to syncronize all running threads by calling the following:
+The second thing you need to do is to synchronize all running threads by calling the following:

 ```c++
 EnsureGarbageCollection();